ga-wdi-boston/ruby-object-inheritance/README.md

 -   Rectangles should be instantiated with `Rectangle.new(3, 4)` to create a rectangle with a length of 3 and a width of 4.
--   Instances of Rectangle should respond to the `#area` method and give the correct result.
+-   Instances of Rectangle should respond to the `#calculate_area` method and give the correct result.
 -   Do not override anything that doesn't need to be overriden.

 Next, create a `Square` class that inherits from `Rectangle`.